top of page

 £82,000 of unused pension allowance to use for future years

-Total tax saved: Over £60,000
+Total income tax and National Insurance saved: Over £20,000

 Retirement age moved from 65 to 54 (based on our forecasting)